Halesowen: History

 In the 1220s, Halesowen had a market and fair and, by 1270, it had been granted a charter of liberties by its lord, the Premonstratensian Abbey of Halesowen.
 By 1300, it is estimated that the population was around 600.
 The court rolls for Halesowen survive from 1272 and show that the majority of migrants to Halesowen in the 14th century were women at 75%.
 Little was done to remove them and many went on to become small retailers in the area.

 The village is well known by medieval historians for the conflict that took place around this time.
 In 1279, as the Abbot attempted to increase labour services for his tenants (which had been fixed in 1244), the peasants attempted to plead their case in the King's Court, a privilege forbidden to unfree villeins.
 The Abbot thus fined them £10 which was a large sum at the time, and resistance, led by Roger Ketel, heightened.
 The conflict was snuffed out in 1282 as Ketel and Alice Edrich (the pregnant wife of another prominent rebel) were murdered by thugs hired by the abbey.

 During the 18th century Halesowen developed rapidly as a result of the Industrial Revolution.
 The manufacture of nails was the staple trade in the town and many mills were used for slitting and iron production.
 Coal had been mined in the area from at least the reign of Edward I. Dating to 1893, Coombes Wood was the largest colliery in the town; at its peak in 1919 Halesowen had 130 working mines.

 During the French Revolutionary War Halesowen raised a troop of volunteer cavalry by 1798, which in 1814 became part of the South Shropshire Yeomanry Cavalry.

 Halesowen became the centre of a poor law union in the 19th century, which later became established as a rural sanitary district and later the Halesowen Rural District in 1894.
-Oldbury was included into the area of Halesowen under an Act of 1829.
+Oldbury was included into the area of Halesowen under the Halesowen Inclosure Act 1829 (10 Geo.
+4. c.
+25 Pr.).
 With increasing urbanisation of the area, in the early 20th century, it became the Halesowen Urban District in 1925, and obtained a grant of charter to become a municipal borough in 1936.
 In 1974, under the Local Government Act 1972, Halesowen was incorporated into the new Dudley Metropolitan Borough, in the Metropolitan county of the West Midlands.